lmkoch/lab-site-jekyll/_pages/jobs.md

 We mostly offer master thesis projects for students at the University of Bern (MSc Artificial Intelligence in Medicine, MSC Biomedical Engineering), but may also consider supervising external students.

 Here are some example master thesis projects:
+- Calibrating neural networks for reliable medical image classification (reach out for more information)
+- Predict image segmentation quality without access to ground truth labels (reach out for more information)
 - [Neural implicit functions for high-resolution representation of wearable data](/assets/pdf/MSc_Koch_Witthauer_CGM_NeuralFields.pdf)
 - [Deep neural networks for predicting cardiometabolic risk factors from wearable glucose monitors](/assets/pdf/MSc_Koch_Witthauer_CGM_Prediction.pdf)